JulianaJM/julianajm.github.io-todolist/README.md

 **Tips:**

-If you want to put that web-packconfig file in the different folder then use “webpack — config FOLDERNAME/webpack.config.js — mode development”
+If you want to put that webpackconfig file in the different folder then use “webpack — config FOLDERNAME/webpack.config.js — mode development”

+if you let "main": "index.js", in your package.json webpack will set automatically entry and output js bundle

+windaube breaklinestyle
+"linebreak-style": [0, "error", "windows"], git config --global core.autocrlf false